open-contracting/deploy/docs/how-to/update.rst

    pip install -r requirements.txt env FQDN=testing.live.standard.open-contracting.org pytest

 The tests should pass if ``FQDN`` is omitted or set to standard.open-contracting.org.
+Remember to update the tests if you changed the behavior of the Apache files.

 Once satisfied, move the changes outside ``{% if testing  %}`` blocks.